EMDR Therapy in McKinney, Texas

 Throughout her career, Dr. Shapiro has argued that bilateral eye movements are effective due to brain processes similar to Rapid Eye Movement (REM) sleep.
 In theory, the repeated redirection of attention caused by the side-to-side eye movements, makes traumatic and emotionally charged memories seem less threatening and less overwhelming.
 As a result, the hippocampus and the amygdala reduce the power of memory and the negative emotions it transmits.

-How EMDR Works in Practice
+How EMDR Therapy Works in Practice for Trauma Recovery

 In practice, your therapist will follow a detailed protocol to guide you through the process of reducing and eliminating negative emotions associated with your traumatic memories, before moving on to identifying positive cognitions, such as going from a fear of flying to believing that it is a very safe mode of travel.
 By moving through your past memories and the present disturbances related to them, you can move forward positively.